Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Methods

-\paragraph{Lexical overfitting.} A final complication in our use of explanation methods to mine a classifier for information about an author's linguistic pattern is that the features presented to the classifier need to be \textit{informative} for the research question.
-For example, person names are arguably uninformative for gender portrayal: the fact that men and women interact more within their genders than across is not an interesting insight.
+A final complication in our use of explanation methods to mine a classifier for information about an author's linguistic patterns is that the features presented to the classifier need to be \textit{informative} for the research question.
+This is not guaranteed, since a classifier can base its decision on features that are uninteresting from a theoretical perspective.
+For example, person names are informative for gender classification since men and women interact more within their genders than across.
+At the same time, person names are arguably uninteresting with respect to gender portrayal.
+In Calderón's tragedy \textit{Un castigo en tres venganzas}, for example, only the main character Federico ever addresses the character Becoquín -- meaning when the token \textit{Becoquín} appears, it is with certainty spoken by the character Federico and thus a perfect cue for male gender.
 More generally, the problem is the Zipf distribution of natural language, as a consequence of which there is a large number of infrequent words that occur either only in male or in female speech and could therefore be identified by the classifier as highly informative for the respective class.
-In Calderón's tragedy \emph{Un castigo en tres venganzas}, for example, only the main character Federico ever addresses the character Becoquín -- meaning when the token \emph{Becoquín} appears, it is with certainty spoken by the character Federico and thus a perfect cue for male gender.

-This can be seen as an instance of overfitting \parencite{wolfe-caliskan-2021-low}.
-The problem is also well known in stylometry \parencite{10.1093/llc/fqx023}.
-It is usually addressed by restricting attention to the top-$n$ words or some mid-frequent range of words \parencite{caliskan2022gender}.
-Another strategy is to mask particularly predictive tokens \parencite{tang2022alleviating}, thus making them unavailable to the classifier to forcing it to focus on more general cues.
+This can be seen as an instance of overfitting (\cite{wolfe_2021}).
+The problem is also well known in stylometry (\cite{evert_2017,vsecla_2024}).
+It is usually addressed by requiring words to meet certain frequency conditions, such as top-$n$ words, mid-frequent words (\cite{caliskan_2022}) or words that occur in a minimum number of documents.
+Another strategy is to mask particularly predictive tokens (\cite{tang_2022}), thus making them unavailable to the classifier and forcing it to focus on more general cues.